rtek1000/RF_Magic_Controller_6803_IC/README.md

 The uC supply is 5V, and apparently the 4-digit display is controlled by some other microcontroller.
 Apparently the display triggering communication is via serial, and when comparing with the STM8S003F3 pinout, pin 2 is the TX output of USART1.

+Control board ICs and remote control board IC do not have the codes printed on the housing.

+The remote control transmitter consumes approximately 2.4uA at rest with the 12V battery, model 23A.
+And when the button is pressed, the consumption is greater than 13mA.